A statistical physics framework for optimal learning: Derivation of the learning dynamics

 Notice that, due to the online-learning setup, at each training step the input $\xx$ is independent of the weights.
 Therefore, due to the Gaussianity of the inputs, the local fields are also jointly Gaussian with zero mean and second moments given by:

 where we have introduced the order parameters

-Note that in the expressions above the variable $\bm x$ is assumed to be drawn from the distribution in Eq.~\eqref{eq:distribution_input} with cluster membership $\bm c$ fixed.
+Note that in the expressions above the variable $\bm x$ is drawn with cluster membership $\bm c$ fixed.
 The additional cluster membership variables, e.g., $\bm c'$ and $\bm c''$ are fixed and do not intervene in the generative process of $\bm x$.
-The cost function defined in Eq.~\eqref{eq:cost_appendix} depends on the weights $\ww$ only through the local fields and the order parameters.
-Similarly, the generalization error (defined in Eq.~\eqref{eq:def_main_generror} of the main text) can be computed as an average over the local fields
+The cost function defined in \eqref{eq:cost_appendix} depends on the weights $\ww$ only through the local fields and the order parameters.
+Similarly, the generalization error can be computed as an average over the local fields

 where the function $\ell_g$ may coincide with the loss $\ell$ or denote a different metric depending on the context.